nycdna/text_mining_c/Text-Mining-C.md

                                            lexicon = "custom")) |>
   filter(!word %in% c("c", "c's"))

-# tokenizing and stemming words
+# tokenize and stem words

 library(SnowballC)

 c_tidy_blocked <- c_df |>
   unnest_tokens(word, text)

-# adding a marker every 100 words (before removing stop words) such that text can be partitioned into blocks of "uniform" length
+# add a marker every 100 words (before removing stop words) such that text can be partitioned into blocks of uniform length

 block_length <- 100